plone/plone.restapi/docs/source/comments.rst

 ========

 The @comments endpoint exposes comments for each object.
 These comments are mainly identified as conversations.
 Each conversation can have multiple comments inside it.
 Parent comment of each conversation starts with id 1.
-These comments are on an object so each object can have multiple conversations.
+These comments are on an object so each content can have multiple conversations.

 Listing conversations for a content object